adamrdrew/nomos-studio/docs/app-store-system.md

 - **Renderer `useNomosStore` (Zustand)**: a lightweight, renderer-local cache that pulls a snapshot from main via IPC and refreshes when main emits a narrow change signal.

 The renderer uses a narrow push signal (`nomos:state:changed`) to know when to refresh its snapshot (it still pulls the full snapshot on each refresh).
+For some main-triggered operations (notably menu Undo/Redo), the event may also include an optional payload with a `selectionEffect` so the renderer can reconcile selection deterministically.

 The store subsystem is intentionally small and synchronous, designed to keep application services decoupled from Electron/UI primitives while still providing shared state (e.g., enabling/disabling menu items based on whether a document is loaded).